angelpilled/angelpilled-configs/zsh/README.md

 # Z Shell
-My zsh config is not really mine; I use Oh My Zsh.<br>
+My zsh config depends on Oh My Zsh.
+Instructions of plugins I've added to my config can be found below.<br>

 ## Plugins used
 - zsh-autosuggestions